Health Encyclopedia

 Remember these tips when preparing food:

 • People with diarrhea should not prepare or serve food to others.
-When preparing foods, wash your hands before and after.
+If you prepare foods, wash your hands before and after.

 • Dry your hands with a single-use disposable towel.